BritishWerewolf/blogs-md-easy/README.md

 </html>
 ```

-## Output
+### Output
-All generated HTML files will be placed in the same directory as the markdown, using the same file name but with the `.html` extension.
+All HTML files will be generated with the exact same name as the Markdown that they are converting, but with the `.html` extension.

+By default, the file will be created in the same directory as the Markdown file, however, by providing `--output-dir` (or `-o` if that's easier) the output directory can be changed.
+This will not rename the file, but rather just place it in the specified directory.

 Some formatting will be applied to the generated output, but it will likely need human intervention if you want the document to be formatted correct - such as indenting.
+Currently, a new line is placed before all headings (from `h2` to to `h6`), but nothing else is changed.

 ## Todo List
+- [ ] Add tag filter to prevent parsing scripts.
 - [ ] Generate for multiple templates at once.
 - [ ] Option to run against markdowns to determine if they were built off a different template.
 - [ ] Add comments to the meta section.